xiduzo/mdd-assessor-bot/README.md

 ---

-Concept and designed by Jaap Hulst, Niloo Zabardast and Elena Mihai
+Concept and design by Jaap Hulst, Niloo Zabardast and Elena Mihai